cookies-xor-cream/HugoTest/content/posts/poetry/wip/if_my_life_was_a_play_they_fucked_up_the_casting.md

 ---
-tags: ['TODO']
+tags: ['People In Passing']
 title: "If My Life Was A Play They Fucked Up The Casting"
 date: 2023-10-02
 ---

 There's a sparkle in her eyes
 that isn't in mine,
-but it sees me to a seizure every
+but it gifts me with a seizure every
-once in seldom while.
+once in a seldom while.

 There's a breath in her lungs
 that isn't in mine,